Artist Statement

 Kittara Marina McSwiney was born in 1998 in Fairbanks, AK.
 Throughout her life, McSwiney has been infatuated with capturing the natural world and questioning the role of humanity.
 Naturally, she was drawn to sculpture and ceramics as a means of replicating nature and pursued archaeology with fervor.
 These interests were cultivated by her academic pursuits at the University of Oregon, where she completed her Bachelor of Science in both Art and Anthropology in 2020.

 While completing her degree, McSwiney explored exhibition design and art conservation practices through an internship with the Preparatory Department at the Jordan Schnitzer Museum of Art.
-These experiences fostered an interest in installation and McSwiney has been involved in various exhibitions including 4’4’∞’ at LaVerne Krause Gallery and “Spring Storm” at the School of Art + Design, Eugene, OR.
+These experiences fostered an interest in installation and art preservation.
+She has since worked in the framing and gallery industry, helping other artists showcase their work.

 ...